Table of Contents

 Famicom Detective Club: The Missing Heir is a classic style mystery game for the Famicom (the Japanese version of the NES).
 It has a simple premise; a young man has gone missing, and it’s up to you to find him.
 You play four different detectives, each from a different profession, who must investigate different leads.
 Each one has their own strengths and weaknesses, and some clues are easier to find than others.
 The game is a bit more linear than the average mystery game, but it still manages to be challenging and interesting.

-There are two reasons people might be reading this review: either they’re interested in what Famicom Detective Club: The Missing Heir is all about (it’s a visual novel in the style of the Ace Attorney series, and it’s about a missing heir), or they’re wondering whether or not to get it.
+There are two reasons people might be reading this analysis: either they’re interested in what Famicom Detective Club: The Missing Heir is all about (it’s a visual novel in the style of the Ace Attorney series, and it’s about a missing heir), or they’re wondering whether or not to get it.
 If you’re in the latter group, I’m here to tell you that you should.
 With a great soundtrack, interesting characters, a compelling story, and well-written dialogue, Famicom Detective Club: The Missing Heir is an engaging visual novel that anyone with even a passing interest in the genre should check out.

 Nintendo Famicom Detective Club: The Missing Heir was originally released in 1988 in Japan for the Famicom disc system.
 The game was then ported to the Game Boy Advance, Wii, Wii U and 3DS, but again only in Japan.
 The game has now been rebuilt from the ground up by the original Mages development team and released on Switch.
 It’s also the first time they’ve been released in the US, which is very interesting.
 Classic Amnesia Setting.
 The Famicom Detective Club: In The Missing Heir, you play as a young man who is saved by a man named Amachi after he falls off a cliff.
 The fall caused amnesia, but he soon discovers that he is working as a junior detective in the Utsugi detective agency, with a girl named Ayumi.
 He learns that he has been hired to investigate the death of Kiku Ayashiro, the wealthy matriarch of the Ayashiro family who lives in the village of Myojin.
 Not only are the circumstances of his death somewhat suspicious, but rumors are circulating among the villagers that the dead are coming back to life to kill anyone who tries to steal the Ayashiro family’s treasure.
 It’s now up to him to discover the truth while trying to get his memories back.
 So just a little swearing?
 While the story of Missing Heir isn’t the most original, it does have some twists and turns that make it interesting.
 The characters are complex and well developed for the most part.
 Since this game is a visual novel, it’s important to have deep and engaging characters and a good plot.
 Because it’s a graphic novel, it doesn’t offer an abundance of game mechanics.
 Unlike many traditional visual novels, especially those from the late 1980s, this game surprisingly engages the player’s investigative nature.
 You will be able to talk to people, travel to different places, search your surroundings, pick up relevant items, show important items to important people, justify your findings, and sometimes remember more about who you are.
 I didn’t expect so many gameplay options, given that this is an exact recreation of a game from over thirty years ago.
 Even though the plot and events are linear, it’s still fun to explore things.
 But not everything goes smoothly.
 While there are many possible actions, it is not always clear what to do at certain times.
 I also ran into a few bugs where I was stuck because some characters didn’t respond to what I said or showed them.
 Fortunately, restarting my game worked most times.
 However, there was one case where even that didn’t help.
 It also seems to be a pretty common problem for other people.
 In this case, I had to exhaust all dialogue options and show one person everything in my inventory, do the same for another villager, then go back to the first person and do it all again before they checked in.
 Fortunately, this is the only time such an error has occurred.
 Sometimes you have to go through all the dialog options a few times before the game registers the correct option and continues with the story.
 Visual Famicom Detective Club: The book Missing Heir is wonderful.
 The art design has been completely revamped, with beautiful hand-drawn illustrations and fluid animations.
 There are several locations that you will visit during the study, and each location has a different aspect.
 The designs of the characters are also very varied, no two are alike.
 The sound design has also changed significantly.
 The characters are fully voiced and have exceptional vocal talent.
 It is also essential for selling the story in a visual novel.
 On the other hand, the soundtrack can be pretty irritating at times.
 There are a few good bits, especially when the game picks up after a scary event, but most are just in the background.
 It’s not bad, but it’s not memorable.
 A nice option lets you switch between the original 8-bit version and the current version, so you can see how the game has evolved since its release in 1988.
 There is no denying the beauty of this game.
 I’m really glad I finally got a chance to play Famicom Detective Club: The missing heir.
 The plot isn’t groundbreaking, but the well-written characters and few surprises were enough to keep me on the edge of my seat throughout the story.
 The illustration is beautiful and the strong voices make the story stand out even more.
 You can tell that a lot of love and care has gone into recreating this more than a decade old game, and I’m at least very glad I got to experience it.

-The artwork has been completely redone and features beautiful hand-drawn illustrations.
-Since this is a remake of the 1988 game, the game mechanics have been greatly simplified.
-Still, the controls are fluid and the interaction options are intuitive.
+The artwork has been completely redone and features beautiful hand-drawn illustrations. | Since this is a remake of the 1988 game, the game mechanics have been greatly simplified.
+Still, the controls are fluid and the interaction options are intuitive. |

 The dubbing of the film is very well done.
 The soundtrack, on the other hand, can be quite irritating at times.
-There is an option to revert to the original 8-bit version, which is quite fun in small doses.
-Despite a somewhat mediocre police plot, the script remains engaging with good dialogues involving several characters.
-However, there are some problems with plot development.
+There is an option to revert to the original 8-bit version, which is quite fun in small doses. | Despite a somewhat mediocre police plot, the script remains engaging with good dialogues involving several characters.
+However, there are some problems with plot development. |

-Final decision: 7.5
+Final decision: 7.5 |

 Famicom Detective Club: The Missing Heir is already available on Switch.
 Check the switch.
 A copy of the Famicom game Detective Club: The book The Missing Heir was provided by the publisher.